CharleneMcKeown/learning-day/README.md

     <img src="./images/git-init.PNG" alt="Git Init" width=600px />
     <br>

-    We need to add our theme to a configuration file, which lets Hugo know what we want the site to look like.
+    You need to add your theme to a configuration file, which lets Hugo know what you want the site to look like.
 To do this, run this command:

     ```
     echo 'theme = "ananke"' >> config.toml